 “I’m not the icy monster you’ve cast me as, Will,” she whispered, stepping closer until the heat from his body was a physical taunt.
 “I have a legacy to uphold, yes.
 But I will not be a puppet for a purge.
 That isn’t excellence—it’s cowardice.”

-Will exhaled a long, slow breath, his head thumping back against the cold, weathered stone.
+Will exhaled a long, slow breath, his head thumping back against the cold, weathered stone and ivy.
 He watched her for a moment with a weary sort of recognition.

 “The Circle isn’t wrong!” she snapped, the instinctive defence of her life’s work jumping to her lips.
 She saw him recoil and felt an immediate, biting sliver of regret.
-“I mean…the ideal of it isn’t.
-Honour, guardianship, the preservation of magic.
-I won’t let some zealot corrupt it.”
+“I mean… the ideal of it isn’t.
+Protection.
+The preservation of magic.
+Caring about magic.
+I won’t let some zealot corrupt what our legacy is supposed to be.”

 Will looked at her warily.
 He wanted to burn the whole system down; she wanted to excise the rot to save the heart.

 “I want things to be better,” she said.
 “For everyone.
-And that would be easier with… If we call a truce…?”
+Cairn-Gait deserves a better Circle.
+And that would be easier with… If we call a truce.”

 Will stayed silent for a heartbeat, his gaze roaming her face with an intensity that made her feel stripped bare.
 “Why do you care what I think?” he asked.